Mike-Benn/paycheck-calculator/README.md

 ## Lessons Learned:

-I think maybe the biggest lesson learned is just the continuing understanding of how best to manage my components and how they are passed between each other.
+I think maybe the biggest lesson learned is just the continued understanding of how best to manage my components and how they are passed between each other.
 Also I am trying to be cognizant of choosing identifiers for things that are considerably more concise than my last React project.